The legal drinking age in Ireland is 18.

 Passports and driving licences will be accepted by most retailers.
 However, the only form of ID that will stand up in court is the National Age Card.

-Student cards or employee cards are not accepted because of how easy they are to fake.
+Student cards or employee cards are usually not accepted because of how easy they are to fake.

 Has 18 always been the drinking age in Ireland?